 Language Essentials: Gives students an opportunity to read an individually-chosen book for sustained reading 30-45 minutes every day.
 Three requirements are that students must have their books approved by a parent or guardian (who may opt for student choice); students must sustain in reading; and students must chart their progress and write about or discuss the books they have read with the teacher or a small group.
 Students will explore the different types of literary genre essential to developing life-long readers.
 Enrichment videos, vocabulary, and computerized skill builders are also options.
 Short responsive writings will be required once or twice a week.
+Students will need to write using conventional grammar and proper usage of sentence structure.
 Students will write and speak for a variety of purposes and audiences.
 Individual learning styles are recognized with classroom curriculum developed around expanding creativity and essential thinking skills important to developing reader reflection and comprehension.
 Elective Credit.
 Prerequisites: Administration and/or teacher approval based on achievement levels.